 Applying for a Mortgage – Part 2

 Liquid Reserves are the funds you have remaining after the purchase of your home, such as savings accounts, 401(k) vested amounts, IRAs, net stock value, bonds, or mutual funds.
 The greater your liquid reserves, the lower perceived risk.
-The key point of your application preparation is to spotlight saving in your budget.
+A key point of your application preparation is to spotlight saving in your budget.
 Of course, as a smart consumer, you know that the more you save, the better.
-An ideal goal is a minimum of 6 months worth of expenses in your liquid reserve accounts.
+An ideal goal is a minimum of 6 months’ worth of expenses in your liquid reserve accounts.

-Debt-to-Income Ratio is determined by dividing your total monthly debt (don’t forget your current housing payment, installment loans and revolving - credit card - minimum payments) by gross (before taxes and other deductions) monthly income.
+Debt-to-Income Ratio is determined by dividing your total monthly debt (don’t forget your current housing payment, installment loans and revolving – credit card – minimum payments) by gross (before taxes and other deductions) monthly income.
 Remember, for some, monthly income would include more than your paycheck.
 If you choose to include it, your lender may take into account interest earnings, tips, commissions, bonuses, child support, or alimony.
+There are generally two debt-to income ratios calculated during a home purchase, the ‘front-end’ ratio and the ‘back-end’ ratio.

 Typically, the lower the ratio, the lower the risk.
 This is where the discipline you’ve developed in avoiding credit overextension comes into play.
 Lenders are interested in this calculation to determine what potential financial consequences would be in store for you with loan approval.